joncursi/cheddur-whitepaper/whitepaper.md

 arguably more important than the *quantity* of users who casted votes.
 3. In order to properly calculate the quality of each user, a reputation system is needed.
-A user's reputation should dictate the amount of influence that user has within the network.
+A user's reputation should dictate the amount of influence that user has on the platform.
-4. Reputation cannot be an abundant resource that is freely available within the network.
+4. Reputation cannot be an abundant resource that is freely available on the platform.
 Increasing a user's reputation must come at a cost to that user---either financial, or in the form of sweat equity[^fn16].
-5. To prevent timing attacks[^fn17], reputation within the network should not be easily transferred or sold.
+5. To prevent timing attacks[^fn17], reputation on the platform should not be easily transferred or sold.
-6. Rewards are needed to encourage users to acquire (and compete for) reputation and influence in the network via the creation and curation of high-quality content.
+6. Rewards are needed to encourage users to acquire (and compete for) reputation and influence on the platform via the creation and curation of high-quality content.
 At the same time, penalties are needed to discourage users of influence from abusing it.